 Recommendation Notification of Departure Explanation for Departure 1.5(b): The Company should establish and disclose a diversity policy.
-The policy should include requirements for the board to establish measurable objectives for achieving gender diversity and for the board to assess annually both the objectives and the progress towards achieving them. diversity policy, a copy of which is disclosed on the Company's website.
-However, the policy does not include requirements for the board to establish measurable objectives for achieving The Board considers the size of the Company's operations make it impractical to establish meaningful measurable objectives for achieving gender diversity.
-1.5(c): Disclose in each annual report the measurable objectives for achieving gender diversity set by the Board in accordance with the diversity policy and progress towards achieving them. gender diversity have been set by the The Board considers the size of the Company's operations make it impractical to establish meaningful measureable objectives for achieving gender diversity.
+The policy should include requirements for the board to establish measurable objectives for achieving gender diversity and for the board to assess annually both the objectives and the progress towards achieving them.
+The Company has established a diversity policy, a copy of which is disclosed on the Company's website.
+However, the policy does not include requirements for the board to establish measurable objectives for achieving gender diversity, or for the board to assess annually the objectives and the progress towards achieving them.
+The Board considers the size of the Company's operations make it impractical to establish meaningful measurable objectives for achieving gender diversity.
+1.5(c): Disclose in each annual report the measurable objectives for achieving gender diversity set by the Board in accordance with the diversity policy and progress towards achieving them.
+No measurable objectives for achieving gender diversity have been set by the Board.
+The Board considers the size of the Company's operations make it impractical to establish meaningful measureable objectives for achieving gender diversity.
 However, the Board recognises the importance of diversity and has therefore adopted a diversity policy, a copy of which is available on the Company's website.